2Cubed/interactive-reference/games.rst

 - ``3``: scroll wheel up
 - ``4``: scroll wheel down
 - ``1024 ≤ code < 2048``: custom button

+`This website <http://keycode.info/>`_ may be useful if you'd like a quick way to look up JavaScript key codes.

 Analysis Lists
 ^^^^^^^^^^^^^^